ADA-research/BaB_DynTerm/README.md

 scenarios such as predicting running times using regression models,prematurely terminating unsolvable instances or to select the best-performing algorithm on a per-instance basis.
 The `src` module contains the following submodules:
-    - `algorithm_selection`:  Code to evaluate our feature's capabilities in tackling the algorithm selection task.
     - `eval`: Code to evaluate experiment results using several metrics.
     - `parsers` Code to obtain feature values by parsing log files of the examined verification tools.
     - `running_time_prediction`: Code to evaluate our feature's capabilities in the context of running time